Para-Lang/para-compiler/docs/source/lang_ref/compiler_structure.rst

 tree, which contains all items and meta-data of the user-inserted file.
 These parse trees are then returned and used to compile the program.

-The Parser will start by first parsing the main file and then afterwards all included files (Data of the included files will be passed by the Pre-Processor).
+The Parser will start by first parsing the main file and then afterwards all included files.
 These will then be wrapped and passed to the Semantic Analyser.

 Antlr4 Structure (Parsing Tree Components)
 ------------------------------------------